Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "It won’t be.
 We have motivation and initiative on our side right now.
 We won’t waste that, I promise."

-"So… b-back to my question, then…" Berry set down a full magazine and picked up one of the empties.
+"So... b-back to my question, then..."
+Berry set down a full magazine and picked up one of the empties.

 Ray thought about it.
-"For the fight on the ground to capture that ship… I think we have a solid idea what we’re doing.
-We storm the ramp while the Hunters are feasting, seize the ship… if we can just lock them out and take off, great, if we have to kill them all first then I think we have everything we need to do that…"
+"For the fight on the ground to capture that ship...
+I think we have a solid idea what we’re doing.
+We storm the ramp while the Hunters are feasting, seize the ship... if we can just lock them out and take off, great, if we have to kill them all first then I think we have everything we need to do that..."

 "Ideally, we should just steal the ship and go," Spears said.
 "The less fighting we do, the less risk we take.
 And I don’t care what Cook says."

 "Cook’s on board," Ray assured him.
 "We aren’t gonna have a problem with him."

 Berry lowered his magazine and watched the three legionaries training at the other side of their camp. "...You sure?
-He looks ready t-… to murder *everything."*
+He looks ready t-... to murder *everything."*

 "You would be too, if you’d had to do his job this whole time," Ray muttered.
 "Trust me.
 He won’t fuck things up.
 I don’t think anyone will."